tytydraco/yessleep/out/I_shouldnt_have_tried_to_pluck_it_Now_it_wont_stop.md

 But I can feel myself spreading.
 Growing.
 Reaching through pipes and wires, through cracks in concrete, following power lines and water mains, finding other bodies, other holes, other places to emerge.

-If you find a hair growing somewhere wrong, somewhere lonely — don't touch it.
+If you find a hair growing somewhere wrong, somewhere lonely ... don't touch it!

 Because it's not growing from you.